 - View the Aurora Borealis with very little light pollution

-The Northwest Passage is synonymous with Franklin and in 2014 one of his missing ships was found but many of the mysteries of his ill-fated expedition are still to be answered.
+The Northwest Passage is synonymous with Franklin and in 2014 one of his missing ships was found, but many of the mysteries of his ill-fated expedition are still to be answered.
 There are many historic sites to visit including the eerie Beechy Island where the graves of three of Franklin’s men lie with their cryptic inscriptions.
 The narrow waterways of this region are frequently choked with ice and impassable but for a few months each year.
 This region is also home to much of the iconic Arctic wildlife including polar bears, walrus and musk oxen and the very occasional sighting of narwhal.

 This is the largest island in Canada and fifth largest in the world.
 With a population of around just 11,000 and most people located in Iqaluit, there is plenty of wilderness to explore.
-Wildlife of the region includes Arctic wolves, hare and fox along with polar bears and barren ground caribou.
+Wildlife in the region includes Arctic wolves, hare and fox along with polar bears and barren ground caribou.
 The coastal waters are home to a wide range of marine mammals and birds.
 In the south you can explore the Auyuittuq National Park with local Inuit guides and to the north Sirmilik National Park, with rugged mountains, ice fields, glaciers, coastal lowlands and large seabird colonies.